Los Cerrillos, New Mexico: History

 During the 18th century, the Spanish continued to register land grants and mine claims in the area.
 The earliest well-documented Spanish mine claim was registered in 1709 by General Don Juan de Ulibarri.
 After Mexican Independence, restrictions on foreign visitors in New Mexico were lifted in 1821, increasing trade.
 Following the end of the Mexican–American War in 1848, the US Government manipulated land grants to make it easier for Anglo-Americans to purchase land.
 Between 1846 and 1869, the Cerrillos Hills were claimed by the Baca y Delgado Family Land Grant.
 In 1870, the US Government rejected the family's grant claim and made the land available for public purchase.

 In 1871, Stephen B. Elkins purchased 606 acres of US Government land located along the Galisteo River.
 He planned to build a mining town on the railroad.
 In the same year, Elkins gained ownership of the Ortiz Mining Grant, which contained coal deposits.
 Frank Dimmick and Robert Hart registered their Bonanza #3 claim in the Cerrillos Hills on January 15, 1879.
 The two Colorado miners set up camp and by 1880 there were five camps with a combined population of between 1,200 and 1,500 people.
 Further discovery of precious metal deposits led to increased immigration and an economic boom.
 Eventually, there were over 2,000 Territorial mines established in the hills.
 March 8, 1880 was declared Cerrillos Founder's Day.
 In addition to turquoise, the mines produced gold, copper, silver, galena, manganese, and iron.

 Cerrillos Station was connected to the railway on February 15, 1880.
 The main line of the Atchison, Topeka and Santa Fe Railway ran within only three miles of Los Cerrillos.
 The rapid growth of Cerrillos gave opportunities to people who moved in.
 During the 1880s, the rate of development increased around Cerrillos Station and saloons, a school, churches, stores, and hotels were built.

 In either 1899 or 1901, electricity was first supplied to the town of Cerillos by the Cochiti Gold Mining Company electric plant in Madrid, New Mexico.
 Telephone lines arrived in 1905.
 By 1900, the mines began to shut down.
 The population of the area dwindled during the Great Depression and World War II.
 In 1961, the Cerrillos primary school was closed due to shrinking enrollment and financial difficulties.

 Today, only a few of the buildings from Cerrillos' boom remain.
 Some of the buildings still show evidence of past movies filmed ("Young Guns" and "Outrageous Fortune") on Main Street.
 In January 2000, Santa Fe County purchased 1,116 acres of the Cerrillos Hills and created the Santa Fe County Cerrillos Hills Historic Park.
 In 2009, the park was renamed Cerrillos Hills State Park.

 Geography

-Los Cerrillos is referred to as Cerrillos by local residents.

 According to the United States Census Bureau, the CDP has a total area of 1.4 sqmi, all land.